 Surgical and other procedures

 Procedures used to treat back pain may include:

-A number of alternative treatments might ease symptoms of back pain.
-Always discuss the benefits and risks with your doctor before starting a new alternative therapy.
+A number of alternative treatments might ease back pain.
+Always discuss the benefits and risks with your health care provider before starting a new alternative therapy.

 Make a list of: